 Gluten is the mixture of protein fragments, called peptide chains or polypeptides.
 Celiac disease is a chronic digestive disorder in which those who ingest gluten experience an immune response.
 There is no cure for celiac, though it can be managed by following a gluten-free diet.
 To learn about the causes, symptoms and diagnosis of celiac disease, talk to your doctor and check out trusted sources such as Celiac Disease Foundation and National Celiac Association.

 There are also people who don’t have the disease but follow a gluten-free diet due to non-celiac gluten sensitivity, wheat allergy or by choice.

 The best way to avoid gluten is to know where it hides.
 Watch for these primary sources of gluten:

 - Wheat (including semolina, durum, spelt, triticale and KAMUT® khorasan wheat)

-- Oats (oats don’t naturally contain gluten, but are often subject to contamination with small amounts of it, so many gluten-intolerant people avoid them.)
+- Oats (Oats don’t naturally contain gluten, but are often subject to contamination with small amounts of it.
+Look for packaged oats labeled gluten-free in our stores.)